MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 > * [UWP](uwp.md)
 > * [Xamarin](xamarin.md)

-The Mobile Center SDK uses a modular architecture so you can use any or all of the services.
+The App Center SDK uses a modular architecture so you can use any or all of the services.

-Let's get started with setting up Mobile Center React Native SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
+Let's get started with setting up App Center React Native SDK in your app to use App Center Analytics and App Center Crashes.

 ## 1. Prerequisites